Sometimes you may have to sail a boat without an engine, especially a smaller sailboat. I have sailed many sailboats that do not have an engine.

 - Read The Wind – Each time you sail in and out of the harbor, the wind will come from another direction; know how to read that wind to safely get in and out of the harbor area.

 When we sail in and out of McKinley Harbor in Milwaukee, Wisconsin, the wind will often come from another direction.
 It is essential to fully understand the wind and which direction the wind is coming from; knowing the wind direction ensures you can safely sail in and out of the harbor area.

 It is not a problem to sail a boat without an engine; many smaller sailing vessels, such as the Ensign Keel Boat, usually do not have an engine.
 To sail a sailboat without an engine, you must take precautions to ensure that you can sail the boat safely.

-At A Bus On A Dusty Road, we talk about all things to do with culture, travel, life, sailing, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about culture, travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 Milwaukee Community Sailing Center, Top US Sailing School

 Milwaukee community sailing center is located on Lake Michigan in downtown Milwaukee Wisconsin.
 The sailing center is registered as a charity whose primary focus is to teach basic, intermediate, and advanced sailing classes to adults, youth, and children.
 They are also a charity 501c3 organization that helps many underprivileged children learn the art of sailing.

 By clicking here, you can discover Milwaukee Community Sailing Center, Top US Sailing School.

 How Much Wind Is Too Much For A Beginner Sailor?